-The Holistic Health program is an interdisciplinary minor housed in the School of General Studies.
+The Holistic Health program is an interdisciplinary minor housed in the School of Health Sciences.
 Its goal through interprofessional education (IPE) is to advance the understanding of complementary and alternative health care through education, critical thinking and research with an array of healthcare professionals.

 It is not a training program that will allow students to practice in any given field but will provide a foundation to explore various holistic therapies and integrative medicine.
 Further professional training and licensing appropriate to a particular field would be required.
 The program is designed to provide students the knowledge and background necessary to understand relevant issues in holistic health.

 The two main goals of the program are:

 - Interprofessional Education:To provide courses taught by a qualified and interdisciplinary faculty that identifies and defines the available holistic therapies and their relevance in modern health care.
 Students learn the philosophical rationales and aesthetic foundations for such therapy.
 Further, they learn to think critically about holistic health evaluating therapies on the basis of empirical, peer-reviewed research, and to apply this perspective to decision-making processes with various disciplines in healthcare.

 - Information Literacy/Research: To encourage faculty and students to collaborate in undertaking quality research.
 These efforts would help address the need to evaluate critically and fairly the theoretical bases, efficacy and safety of holistic treatments and their role in the health care system.